Trump's first 100 days: a president's very public education | The Japan Times

 Over the course of his 100 days in office, President Donald Trump has been startlingly candid about his public education in the ways of Washington and the world.

-He’s been blocked by the courts and befuddled by a divided Republican Party that’s running Congress, and his first months on the job have left the longtime reality TV and real estate tycoon struggling for major governing victories and searching for a new approach to many of his campaign promises.
+He has been blocked by the courts and befuddled by a divided Republican Party that is running Congress, and his first months on the job have left the longtime reality TV and real estate tycoon struggling for major governing victories and searching for a new approach to many of his campaign promises.

 His “America first” campaign rhetoric has bumped up against the challenges of conflict overseas.
 His ambitious declarations on health care and immigration have run into the limits of Congress and the courts.

-A president who prides himself on his ideological flexibility has struggled to manage a novice political team, split between moderate and conservative advisers, and he’s found himself reaching out to the friends and business associates from the world he left behind.
+A president who prides himself on his ideological flexibility has struggled to manage a novice political team, split between moderate and conservative advisers, and he has found himself reaching out to the friends and business associates from the world he left behind.

 On foreign policy, Trump has been persuaded by foreign leaders and has leaned heavily on a national security team with more governing experience than his political advisers.
-He’s looked for lessons in his biggest victory: putting a conservative judge, Neil Gorsuch, on the Supreme Court.
+He has looked for lessons in his biggest victory: putting a conservative judge, Neil Gorsuch, on the Supreme Court.

 “I really just see the bigness of it all, but also the responsibility.
 And the human responsibility,” Trump said in an Associated Press interview, assessing the difficulty of the presidency.